apache/parquet-format/LogicalTypes.md

 | -        | -     | -        | set    | invalid                                   |
 | -        | -     | set      | set    | invalid                                   |
 | -        | -     | -        | -      | nothing - invalid                         |

+† Any combination of the locator fields that is valid on its own.
+A locator set alongside `inline` must satisfy the same rules as one used on its own, so `offset` requires `uri` and `size`.

 `size` must be set whenever `offset` is set, so any offset-based read always carries an explicit `size`. `size` may be omitted only for a whole-file external reference, where